 With the warmer weather in full swing, you’re likely seeing weeds cropping up in your lawn.
 Unwelcome weeds love to creep in and help themselves to the water and nutrients you’re trying to give your lawn.
 Once they’ve staked their claim on your yard, it can be very difficult to take back the territory.
 There are several types of weeds that occur at different times of the year.
 Your best weapon is Green Pointe Lawn Care’s annual treatment program.
-Our annual treatment programs provides, spring pre-emergent crabgrass & spurge control, broadleaf weed control, balanced fertilizer applications and free consultation and service calls to address problems you may have.
+Our annual treatment programs provide, spring pre-emergent crabgrass & spurge control, broadleaf weed control, balanced fertilizer applications and free consultation and service calls to address problems you may have.
 Each treatment is applied on a regular basis at approximately 5 – 7 week intervals.

 Different variety of weeds emerge at different times of the year, dandelions and henbit in the spring, ground ivy and mallow begin in late spring, morning glory and oxalis in the summer months.
 The weeds continue to grow and become healthier and stronger throughout the growing season.
 Treating the weeds, along with fertilizing to thicken the lawn on a regular schedule is your best defense.
 Typically for every one year the weeds go untreated, it takes two years of treatment to eliminate the larger weeds and gain control of the invaders.